AAERO Conversations with Treasures of Our Heritage

 We interview African American elders (80 years of age or older) in a 2-part (in-home and public) process during which they share their memories and experiences.
 We conduct the public interviews in churches or historic sites in the city of Fayetteville, North Carolina.
 If you would like to host a Conversation in your area, let us know.

 We are expanding this program to assist others in documenting the stories of elders outside of our immediate area.
+To learn more about our process, view these slides about Conversations.
 If you are interested in a “Conversations Kit” or would like to have us arrange a Conversation in your area, please email us at email@example.com.

 College students have the opportunity to work on one or more of the programs while earning course credit and learning about this nonprofit organization.
 Internships may be arranged for one or more semester or term, during fall, winter, spring or summer.
 Students who complete AAERO internships are eligible to participate in other programs, including AAERO Memorial Awards.